the Alberta Elections

 An historical analysis of agricultural policies in Alberta from 2015 to the present.
 Looking at the province’s role in agriculture, comparing programs under both NDP and UCP governments.
 Analysis of key legislation, investments, and statements used to assess how each party used their tenure to shape Alberta agriculture.

-This report will feature survey data from primary producers reflecting their thoughts surrounding climate change, market access, government spending, and public trust.
+This report features survey data from primary producers reflecting their thoughts surrounding climate change, market access, government spending, and public trust.
 Which specific policy items are priorities for the Alberta Ag sector?
-Estimated report release in April.

 Want to receive updates?